librasteve/raku-Dan-Polars/README.md

 - ```cd ~/raku-Dan-Polars/bin``` (this repo was cloned to load test_data)
 - ```./synopsis-dan-polars.raku``` or ```./nutshell.raku```

+(see bin/setup.raku for manual / development install steps)

 _You are welcome to plunder the Dockerfiles for how to set up your own environment._

 ------